grodansparadis/vscpl2drv-table/README.md

 | save | Save configuration to disk (if writable) |
 | load | Load configuration from disk |

-With table commands you can write and readetc table data.
+With table commands you can write and read table data.
 You can also create/delete/manage tables-

 The VSCP daemon can handle three types of tables.